at Advocates for Children

 Find answers to commonly asked questions about privacy of student records for students in temporary housing situations.

-This document provides helpful information on what to do and what not to do when determining if a student is eligibile for services under McKinney-Vento, and enrolling a student in temporary housing in school.
+This memo from the National Center for Homeless Education provides helpful information on what to do and what not to do when determining if a student is eligible for services under McKinney-Vento, and enrolling a student in temporary housing in school.
+Please note: this document does not include information on strengthened protections for student privacy with the reauthorization of McKinney-Vento under the Every Student Succeeds Act (ESSA), but it includes tips for sensitivity verifying eligibility.

 Laws and Guidance

-This Guidance from the Family Policy Compliance Office (FPCO) at the U.S. Department of Education, "Family Educational Rights and Privacy Act (FERPA) and the Disclosure of Student Information Related to Emergencies and Disasters" contains information that can assist unaccompanied youth and their caregivers in accessing student educational records.
-The Guidance clarifies in question 3 that caregivers can access educational records, even if they are not legal guardians and are not related to the student.
+This Guidance from the Family Policy Compliance Office (FPCO) at the U.S. Department of Education is called, "Family Educational Rights and Privacy Act (FERPA) and the Disclosure of Student Information Related to Emergencies and Disasters."
+It includes information that can help unaccompanied youth and their caregivers in accessing student educational records.
+The Guidance clarifies in question 3 that caregivers can access a student's educational records, even if they are not legal guardians and are not related to the student.
 The Guidance also explains in questions 5 and 6 that schools can give unaccompanied youth full access to their own records, even when they are under 18.
-(Once they turn 18, students have the right to access their records.)
+(After they turn 18, students also have the right to access their records.)

 Upcoming Workshops and Trainings